yogeshhegde/processor-sdk-doc/source/common/PRU-ICSS/PRU-Hands-on-Labs.rst

    a.
 Notice that as observed in the PRU master code, the PRU slave first
-      configures the IEP Timer and DigIO and then interrupts the PRU master to signal that it’s ready to communicate with the temperature sensor.
+      configures the IEP Timer and DigIO and then interrupts the PRU master to signal that it's ready to communicate with the temperature sensor.

    b.
 Notice that in the **iep_timer_config function**, the PRU slave
       stores different increments of time required by 1-wire protocol (i.e.